 “This is the bike of my friend Salvatore Scalamandré,” says Filippo.
 “Last fall we decided to build two scramblers to ride around the beautiful roads of Abruzzo, east of Rome.
 We wanted to build two ‘real’ motorcycles that we can use to go on- and off-road—so we had no intention of using heavy donor bikes.”

-Filippo and Salvatore both wanted Italian motorcycles with two cylinders, and chose Moto Guzzi’s Nevada middleweight cruiser.
+Filippo and Salvatore both wanted Italian motorcycles with two cylinders, and as a middleweight cruiser, the Moto Guzzi Nevada was the obvious choice.
 “It’s 750cc, economical to run, light, very simple mechanically, and reliable,” explains Filippo.

 Salvatore built his bike in the Officine Rossopuro workshop, so Filippo gave him a hand.
 It’s a 2002 model Nevada, with surprisingly few mods.
 The rear suspension is new—custom made by Asatek—and the exhaust system is from Mass Moto.